CodeCraftersIO/Workshop/Presentations/08-CoreData.md

 ##NSManagedObject

 - Contains properties, relationships and helper methods to modify these.
-	- Only mody relationships via the *accessors* ⚠️
+	- Only modify relationships via the *accessors* ⚠️

 - Relationships are unordered by default.